What to do with your points and miles when travel isn’t an option

 - Ink Business Preferred® Credit Card – 100,000 Chase points after you spend $15,000 on purchases in the first three months from account opening

-- Capital One® Venture® Rewards Credit Card – 50,000 Capital One miles after you spend $3,000 on purchases within the first three months from account opening
+- Capital One® Venture® Rewards Credit Card – For a limited time, earn 100,000 bonus miles after you spend $20,000 on purchases within 12 months of account opening.
+Or still earn 50,000 bonus miles after you spend $3,000 on purchases within the first three months of account opening.

-- The Platinum Card® from American Express – 60,000 Amex points after you spend $5,000 on purchases in the first three months of account opening.
+- The Platinum Card® from American Express – 75,000 Amex points after you spend $5,000 on purchases in the first six months of account opening.
 Terms apply.

 - Chase Sapphire Preferred® Card – 60,000 Chase points after you spend $4,000 on purchases in the first three months from account opening